puppetlabs/puppet-docs/source/puppet/6.7/http_api/http_api_index.md

 Puppet Server ignores `auth.conf` for `/puppet-ca` endpoints.
 Access to the `certificate_status` endpoint is configured in Puppet Server's `ca.conf` file, and the remaining CA endpoints are always accessible.
-Rack Puppet master servers still use `auth.conf` for `/puppet-ca`.

-When specifying authorization in `auth.conf`, the prefix and the version number (e.g. `/puppet/v3`) on the paths must be retained, since Puppet matches authorization rules against the full request path.
+When specifying authorization in `auth.conf`, the prefix and the version number (such as `/puppet/v3`) on the paths must be retained, since Puppet matches authorization rules against the full request path.

 Puppet V3 HTTP API